perangusta/emobility-i18n/README.md

 ### One Backend to Rule Them All

-Use the `I18n::Backend::EMobility` backend to included **all of the aforementioned features except GlobalScope as well as the Cascade module**.
+Use the `I18n::Backend::EMobility` backend to included **all of the aforementioned features except GlobalScope as well as i18n's own Cascade and Fallback modules**.
 It's just an extension of the `Simple` backend that ships with i18n with the features we need in our application.

 ``` ruby
 I18n.backend = I18n::Backend::EMobility.new